phkaeser/wlmaker/doc/FEATURES.md

 and sets them in reference to documented [Window Maker](https://www.windowmaker.org/) features, where available.

-Features should be in the following state(s):
+Features should be in any of the following state(s):

 * [ ] -- **Listed**: A desired feature for the future.
 * [ ] :clock3: -- **Planned**: Listed on the roadmap for an upcoming version.